 - Relevant Entities formed on or after 1 January 2019 must satisfy the economic substance test in relation to a Relevant Activity from the date on which the Relevant Entity commences the Relevant Activity.

-b) Notification: starting in 2020, all Relevant Entities must notify the Tax Information Authority whether or not they are conducting a Relevant Activity and provide certain additional details including as to the date of their financial year.
+b) Notification: starting in 2020, all Cayman entities must notify the Tax Information Authority whether or not they are a Relevant Entity and whether or not they are conducting a Relevant Activity and provide certain additional details including as to the date of their financial year.

 c) Reporting: within 12 months of the end of their financial year, Relevant Entities carrying on a Relevant Activity must submit to the Tax Information Authority a report setting forth prescribed details as to their compliance with the economic substance test.